jg-digital-media/jgdm-100DaysOfCode/log/project-log-2018.md

 # LOG

+### ** Day 55** Friday 23rd November 2018

+Big breakthrough with the work project today.
+Subject to confirmation live payments should now be working on the website I've been working on for several weeks.
+Getting closer to announcing  :)

+Reduce.js file currently has errors looking forward to fixing. :)

 ### **Day 54**: Thursday 22nd November 2018

 Devoted much of today to working with JavaScript and PHP to integrating a Stripe API to a website I'm developing for a client.
 It was a gruelling day but the job is getting closer to being done.
 Really pleased.